 Transfer Program

 Growth in the engineering workforce is a critical factor for North Carolina economic development and national global competitiveness.
-The Department of Engineering at East Carolina University is committed to providing access to an engineering career for students from the community college system, our university partners in the UNC system, and other regional colleges and universities.
+The Department of Engineering at ECU is committed to providing access to an engineering career for students from the community college system, our university partners in the UNC system, and other regional colleges and universities.
 To find out more about the transfer program, visit the NC Engineering Pathways Page.

 Transfer Student Admission Requirements:

-Transfer Pathways for Engineering Concentrations:
+NC Community College Transfer Pathways for Engineering Concentrations:

 CONNECT WITH US